PrototypeML/PrototypeML/docs/models.md

 instance properties are different from the component properties; they refer to the particular instance of the component in the code-graph.
-To edit the properties of a block or mutator instance visible in the code-graph window, click on the component instance in the code-graph (not in the library bar), and the properties bar will display the components's properties for you to edit.
+To edit the properties of a block or mutator instance visible in the code-graph window, click on the component instance in the code-graph (not in the library bar), and the properties bar will display the component's properties for you to edit.

 #### Instance name